apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/validate-release.md

 #### 1. prepare

-If there is no svn or gpg environment locally, it is recommended to install it first (windows recommend using WSL2 environment, or at least `git-bash`)
+If there is no svn or gpg or wget environment locally, it is recommended to install it first (windows recommend using WSL2 environment, or at least `git-bash`), also make sure to install java (recommended 11) and maven software
 ```bash
 # 1. install svn
 # ubuntu/debian